Long-Tail SEO Strategy: Why & How to Target High-Intent Keywords

-Are you striking gold with your long-tail keyword strategy – or striking out?
+Standalone broad keyword strategies belong to the past.
+In 2021, the combination of Google’s focus on user experience and intent, alongside the rise of conversational search and applications such as voice search, means that long-tail SEO strategies are more crucial than ever.

-Hunting for long-tail keywords with low search volume might seem like a waste of time and effort.
+Years ago, hunting for long-tail keywords with low search volume might have seemed like a waste of time and effort.

-Why not focus your efforts on ranking for really popular keywords with high search volume?

-Well, everyone else is trying to rank for those really popular keywords, too!

 If you don’t have a long-tail SEO strategy, you’re missing out.